 And of course, who can forget the "fruit on the bottom" variety?
 For your own special fruity yogurt concoction, cut up some of your favorite fruit and stir it into the yogurt when you refrigerate it.
 Strawberries, raspberries and blueberries work well to sweeten and texturize your finished product.
 You can also add vanilla, coffee or even chocolate.
 That's the best part of making your own -- no constraints!

-For more information on yogurt and related topics, look over the links on the next page.
+For more information on yogurt and related topics, look over the links below.

 Related HowStuffWorks Articles